GalSim-developers/GalSim/INSTALL.md

 learning the config file usage of GalSim.

 All demo scripts are designed to be run in the `GalSim/examples` directory.
-Some of them access files in subdirectoried of the examples directory, so they would not work correctly from other locations.
+Some of them access files in subdirectories of the examples directory, so they would not work correctly from other locations.